ST10377479/ST10377479_POEPART1/README.md

 ## Setup

 1. Clone the repository to your computer.
-2. Open the `ST10377479 - POE.sln` solution file in Visual Studio.
+2. Open the `RecipeManagementApp1.sln` solution file in Visual Studio.
 3. Build and launch the application.

 ## How to Use